About us

 The Darling Downs Indigenous Health Team would sincerely thanks Rural Doctors Foundation for the support of this vital project – Suicide Prevention and Capacity Building.

-Without the support of Rural Doctors Foundation we would not be able to upskill and develop community members’ ability to manage suicide risk in Cherbourg, a discreet Aboriginal community in the South Burnett of Queensland.
+With support from Rural Doctors Foundation, we are able to upskill and develop community members’ ability to manage suicide risk in Cherbourg, an Aboriginal community in the South Burnett region.

-The Suicide Prevention and Capacity Building project is a first of its kind in Queensland and we envisage this project to be a legacy that will remain for future generations to come.
+This project is the first of its kind in this region and we envisage it will be a legacy that will impact future generations to come.

 Rica Lacey